hardy's skink of exposed rocky coastal headlands

 - Not Threatened

+The rock is warm.
 Hardy's Skink is defined by a willingness to live in almost any habitat.
-At fourteen to eighteen centimetres in length, it is a medium-sized skink, with brown to greyish-brown colouration and pale spots and darker markings.
-The belly is pale cream, and the eyes are dark and watchful.
+At fourteen to eighteen centimetres in length, it is a medium-sized skink.
+Brown to greyish-brown colouration features pale spots and darker markings.
+Belly is pale cream.
+Eyes are dark and watchful.
 A lizard that wears its spots like a map.

 To see a Hardy's Skink is to see a lizard that has made itself at home across the south.
-It is a survivor, a creature of the sun and the rock, and its spotted pattern is a reminder of the beauty of diversity.
+It is a survivor.
+A creature of the sun and the rock.
+Its spotted pattern is a reminder of the beauty of diversity.
+The rock is warm.
+The skink basks, spots dark against grey stone, watching with dark eyes.
+The cat prowls nearby.
+The skink does not see it.
+It just basks.
+That is all it can do.